Build the Ultimate Backyard Today & Spend More Time Outside: 6 Useful Tips for Mounting Your TV Outdoors

 Another effective way to run cable to an outdoor TV is to use a drip loop.
 Instead of running cables in a straight line, like with an indoor TV, drip loops place the excess wire in a circle.
 This gives water a chance to drip off the wire onto the ground, preventing water damage.

 Creating the best TV viewing experience is central to MantelMount’s creed.
-That’s why every MantelMount TV wall mount is built with safety and quality standards to create the best TV-viewing experience and environment.
+That’s why every MantelMount TV wall mount and WeatherMount is built with safety and quality standards to create the best TV-viewing experience and environment.
 For more tips like these check back for more helpful TV mounting advice from the experts at MantelMount.